Nureddin Nebati

-Nureddin Nebati (born 1 January 1964; Viranşehir), is a Turkish politician who served as the Minister of Finance and Treasury of Turkey from 2021 to 2023.
+Nureddin Nebati (born 1 January 1964), is a Turkish politician who served as the Minister of Finance and Treasury of Turkey from 2021 to 2023.
 He has previously served in the Grand National Assembly as a member of Justice and Development Party.
 Nebati was appointed by Recep Tayyip Erdoğan on 2 December 2021, after the former Minister of Finance Lütfi Elvan resigned from the position.

 Early life and education

-Nebati is of Arab origin, belonging to the tribe of Mhallami.
+Nebati is of Arab origin, belonging to the tribe of Na'im.
 He was born to Süleyman and Emine Nebati and on 1 January 1964 in Viranşehir, a district of Şanlıurfa Province.
 He majored in political science and public administration at Istanbul University.
 Later, he completed his postgraduate education on international relations at Istanbul University's Social Science Department.
 Nebati has a doctorate degree from Kocaeli University.

 Personal life

 Nebati is married and has 4 children.
 He has also supported various NGO's, namely İlim Yayma Cemiyeti, Ensar Vakfı and TÜGVA.